parttimenerd/parser-experiments/math-parser/README.md

     >

 Start typing a mathematical expression and hit enter to evaluate it.
-To close the REPL type ```ruby exit```.
+To close the REPL type ```exit```.